dimitri/pginstall/doc/faq.md

 at the same time to manage a local set of extensions and build queue, with your own build farm animals.

+### What about security?

+The current design about answering your well founded security concerns is to run everything behing http proxy with full SSL certificates validation enabled (both client and server), so that you implement a trusted network.

+Once you've setup a trusted network, do you still have security issues to talk about?

 ### I have way moar question that I don't see answer for...

 Consider sending me an email or opening an issue on the github page for this